noxygalaxy/TWLauncher/README.md

   <img src="https://img.shields.io/github/created-at/noxygalaxy/twlauncher?style=for-the-badge" alt="Created At"/>
 </div>

-**TWLauncher** (Teeworlds Launcher, or TWL) is a Windows application designed to simplify the management and launching of various Teeworlds clients.
+**TWLauncher** (Teeworlds Launcher, or TWL) is a application designed to simplify the management and launching of various Teeworlds clients.
 With a cool, modern interface, it supports popular clients & automatic updates.

 ## Screenshots